judge0/judge0/docs/api/system_and_configuration/configuration_info.md

 |10|`max_file_size`|integer|kilobyte|Limit size of files created (or modified) by the program.|1024|
 |11|`number_of_runs`|integer||Run each program this many times and take average of time and memory.|1|

 *Default configuration value* for each variable is given to you as response of this API call.
-For example *default configuration value* for variable `cpu_extra_time` might be `2`, and if admin didn't set this, then it is `0.5` (*default value*).
+For example, *default configuration value* for variable `cpu_extra_time` might be `2`, and if admin didn't set this, then it is `0.5` (*default value*).
 This means that admin set `cpu_extra_time` *configuration variable* to value `2` and we say it is now *default configuration value* for this variable `cpu_extra_time`.